fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

  --logger_tls_endpoint=/api/v1/osquery/log
  --logger_tls_period=10
  ```
-These can be specified directly in the command-line, or saved to a flag file.
+These can be specified directly in the command line or saved to a flag file.

 #### Launching osqueryd using command-line flags